humandecoded/People-Detector/README.md

 # People-Detector
 High level python script that looks at a folder of video files and tells you which files contain people.

-Requirements and getting started:
+**Requirements and getting started:

-This script relies on the work done on cvlib: https://github.com/arunponnusamy/cvlib/commits?author=arunponnusamy cvlib offers us some high level methods to detect common objects within photos or video.
+This script relies on the work done on cvlib: https://github.com/arunponnusamy/cvlib/commits?author=arunponnusamy cvlib offers us some high level methods to detect common objects within photos or video without any experience with machine learning.

 To get started (recommend creating a virtual environment):
 - pip install opencv-python